 You may also want to know how to choose a rod holder along the way.

 Getting to Your Spot

 Just a quick word of advice here, coming from a fisherman who likes to hike into his spot and then camp out by the lake to catch catfish at midnight: consider the weight and bulkiness of your gear.

 Fishing rods love to snag on trees and get hung up, sometimes setting a hook deep into the bark or a clump of leaves and stopping progress until you can untangle.

-Even if you drive in, can you fit a one-piece 12 feet bluewater pole in the bed of your truck?
-Think about how you’re going to get to your spot, and pick the gear that works with your plan.
+Even if you drive in, can you fit a one-piece 12 feet bluewater pole on the bed of your truck?
+Think about how you’re going to get to your spot and pick the gear that works with your plan.
 Bigger isn’t always better.

 Ultralight and lightweight rods have weight limits when it comes to terminal tackle, and sometimes they’re lower than you’d expect.
 Plan ahead.
 Take into account the sort of fishing you’re going to do before you buy your next rod.

 I’ve gone out of my way to point out that the fishing poles aren’t just one-offs, they come in a whole series of different lengths and powers.
-Pick the right model, and if there’s any doubt get something a little heavier than you need.
+Pick the right model and if there’s any doubt, get something a little heavier than what you need.